I. ACADEMIC POLICIES

 Student grade reports are monitored quarterly for potential problems.
 Any student whose overall GPA falls below 2.5 in a given quarter will be sent a letter of concern and asked to make an appointment with their BSN Advisor for an advising session.
 No petition for continuation is necessary unless GPA falls below 2.0.

-Each autumn quarter, the faculty meets to discuss the progress of all students in the program.
+Each winter quarter, the faculty meets to discuss the progress of all students in the program.
 A letter will be mailed to each student, indicating the evaluation of his or her progress and possibly suggestions for improvement; a copy will be kept on file in the student's advising file.

 ACADEMIC PROBATION: As a University of Washington Nursing student, you are subject to the University policies regarding academic standing.
 If, after your first quarter at the University, your UW GPA falls below 2.0, you are placed on probation by the University.
 A Nursing student who goes on probation must be reviewed by the Nursing Program faculty before being allowed to begin or to continue in clinical courses.
 If, while on probation, you are permitted to continue in the Nursing curriculum, you must achieve at least a 2.5 GPA each quarter until you bring your cumulative grade point average at the UW back to 2.0.
 If you earn less than 2.5 for any one quarter while on probation, you may be dropped from the Nursing Program.

 WARNING NOTICE: A warning notice may be given to a student who is doing less than satisfactory work during the quarter.
-A warning must be given to any student who is in danger of failing or who has less than a 2.0 grade at mid-quarter.
+A warning must be given to any student who is in danger of failing or who has less than a 2.0 grade at mid-quarter, or as soon as possible thereafter.
 The purpose of the notice is to notify the student of difficulty in ample time so that the problem can be rectified.
 You will be asked to sign the notice indicating that you have read it, but you may indicate on the notice if you disagree.
 Warning notices are placed in your file, but are removed upon graduation.
 If you receive a warning notice, be sure to have a conference with the instructor so that you have a clear view of what the problem is and how it may be handled.

 GRADING SCALE: The grading scale for the UW Bothell Nursing Program is available here